📏 Drip Edge Length Estimator – Roofing Drip Edge Calculator

 📐 Roof size status will appear here after calculation.

-• Measure both eaves and rakes for full coverage.
+• Measure all eaves and rakes for total coverage.

-• Install drip edge under underlayment at eaves but over underlayment at rakes.
+• Install under underlayment at eaves, over it at rakes.

-• Paint drip edges if desired for aesthetics — use outdoor-rated metal paint.
+• Paint drip edge to match trim if desired (use outdoor-rated metal paint).

 ❓ FAQ – Drip Edge Questions